petersbingham/stelemPy/README.md

 #### `calculate_QIs`

 This performs the functionality described in the section titled 'Sorting the stelements'.
 The aim of this function is to return a list of stelements, each accompanied with two quantities representing the 'quality' of the stelement.
 The signature looks like:
-`calculate_QIs(sets, start_rtol=default_start_rtol, end_rtol=None, cfsteps=default_cfsteps, amalg_rtol=0.)`, where `default_start_rtol = 0.01` and `default_cfsteps = 1`.
-The parameters are the number of steps, the distinction threshold that the routine starts at, an optional end threshold (default is to continue until no more stelements are found), a qualifying number of steps and an amalgamation threshold.
-The amalgamation threshold is used when there are several elements in a set that are all very close together.
+`calculate_QIs(sets, ratcmp=None, start_rtol=default_start_rtol, end_rtol=None, cfsteps=default_cfsteps, amalg_ratcmp=None)`, where `default_start_rtol = 0.01` and `default_cfsteps = 1`.
+The optional parameters are an `ratcmp`, a number of steps, the rtol that the routine starts at, an optional end rtol (default is to continue until no more stelements are found), a qualifying number of steps and an amalgamation `ratcmp`.
+The amalgamation `ratcmp` is used when there are several elements in a set that are all very close together.
 More details on this below.

 The set used for the previous example:
 ```python